Chapter 16 - Physical Haz

 Having a properly lighted work area is essential to working safely.
 A couple of key points to remember about proper lighting:

 - Lighting should be adequate for safe illumination of all work areas (100-200 lumens for laboratories).
-For more information, see the PDC Design and Construction Standard 16500 – Lighting.
+For more information, see the CU Design and Construction Standard 16500 – Lighting.